rapid7/metasploit-framework/How-to-write-a-check()-method.md

 * **vprint_warning()** - verbose version of print_warning that begins with "[!]", in yellow
 * **vprint_debug()** - verbose versino of print_debug that begins with "[!]", in blue

-Note: You shouldn't be printing if a target is vulnerable or not, as this is automatically handled by the framework.
+Note: You shouldn't be printing if a target is vulnerable or not, as this is automatically handled by the framework when your method returns a check code.

 ## Check Codes